TDRobertson/carla-autonomous-vehicle-scripts/sensor_fusion_testing/README.md

 4. **Why Dual Kalman Filters?** Running separate KF instances for true and spoofed paths allows direct comparison of filter behavior.
 The innovation values from the spoofed KF path are key features for anomaly detection.

 5. **Why Separate Clean/Attack Periods?** The configurable `attack_start_delay` allows collection of clean baseline data before spoofing begins.
 This is essential for one-class classifiers that train only on clean data.
+Setting `attack_delay=0` starts the attack immediately, ensuring every data point has a corresponding true/spoofed pair (useful for testing and supervised learning).

+6. **Why Random Attack Mode?** Real-world attacks don't start at predictable times.
+Random start/stop attacks create more realistic training data and help ML models learn to detect attacks regardless of when they occur, improving generalization.

 **Data Schema** (per timestamp):